thepanlab/Seq2MAG/README.md

 **Important notes: Here we only got RPKM for each scaffold; For the proteins in the same scaffod, they should have the same RPKM with this scaffold.**

-## ORF Prediction and read counts for each ORF
+## Protein prediction and read counts for each protein (ORF)
-1. ORF prediction through `Prodigal`
+1. Protein prediction through `Prodigal`

 ```bash
 $ prodigal -i sequence_min1000.fasta -p meta -a trans_protein.fasta -f gff -o predicted.gff